HaxeFoundation/hxcpp/docs/build_xml/Files.md

 Files
 ------
 The files node defines a group of files that all share the same attributes, including relative directory, default compiler flags and dependencies.
-The node can be used to define a set of header files on which other files can depend, or a set of source files to be compiled and included in a terget.
+The node can be used to define a set of header files on which other files can depend, or a set of source files to be compiled and included in a target.

 - *depend* - Declare that all files in the group depend on another file or another file group.
   ```xml